PaulGreer1/CV_295797_JunSoftDev/README.md

 https://github.com/PaulGreer1/TheGardenersWeb/tree/main/src/main/java/com/strongcoffee/tgw

-- Clean architectures using variations of MVC, MVVM, OOP, etc..
-Loose coupling of components for easier development, maintenance and testing.
-Registration of event handlers for notification of events of interest for controller event handlers.
-Storage of input and output data with the same object used for registration/notification, to enable easy access by various components of the system.
+- Clean architectures using loose coupling of components

+- Registration of event handlers for notification of events of interest

+- In-memory storage of input and output data for use by various components

-- Relational databases: theory and practice: SQL, MySQL
+- Relational databases: theory and practice: SQL, MySQL.

 https://github.com/PaulGreer1/TheGardenersWeb/blob/main/database/StatementOfDataRequirements.md